AdityaGogoi/Deep-Learning-Concepts/README.md

 #### 7. Linear Autoencoder
 * In this notebook, we will define a linear autoencoder, which can be used for compression (i.e. representing a large raw data like an image in an efficient manner) and then reconstruction (i.e. recreating original raw data from compressed version).
 * We will use the autoencoder to compress and then reconstruct images from the MNIST dataset.

+#### 8. Convolutional Autoencoder
+* We will improve upon the previous autoencoder by adding convolutional layers to it, so that the compression and reconstruction of images is of better quality.
+This is included in the **Convolutional Autoencoder** notebook.
+* The transpose convolutional layers used in the **Convolutional Autoencoder** notebook can lead to undesired effects like checkerboard patterns.
+To avoid this, we can resize the layers using nearest neighbor or bilinear interpolation (i.e. upsampling) followed by convolutional layer.
+This is demonstrated in the **Upsampling** notebook.